 No matter who you spoke to, whether it was the cleaners and maids, the reception, concierge staff or the shuttle bus drivers, they all made you feel welcome and were all more than happy to help should you have a question.

 What the hotel offers extra!

-The Days offers a number of extras that you don’t normally find, such as complementary shuttle busses to the local MRT station and down to the DFS Outlet on Orchard Road.
+The Days offers a number of extras that you don’t normally find, such as complimentary shuttle buses to the local MRT station and down to the DFS Outlet on Orchard Road.
 As mentioned, free wifi is a big thing and the bathroom amenities are a welcome and rare touch in a day and age when hotels have been seen to lower services across the board.